andrewfrueh/PowderOfLife/README.md

 Some of the artifacts I have created with POL (above) are also included with the Arduino library (below).
 I have included the code that controls them so you can understand what is involved in those builds.

 Note that I have also included a few of the 2D and 3D part files if you happen to have access to a laser-cutter and 3D printer.

-See the [Robotics](Robotics) folder.
+See the [Robotics](Robotics) folder for downloadable part files.

 Below examples that are listed under "Series_2_Showcase" in the POL Examples from the File menu in the Arduino IDE.